Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Approach

 \subsection{Speaker Detection via SGG}

-Introducing our approach in detail, we follow the pipeline of MOTIFS~\cite{zellers2018neural}, the most representative SGG model.
-Its process can be divided into three stages.
+Our approach is based on the MOTIFS pipeline~\cite{zellers2018neural,tang2020unbiased}, the most representative SGG model.
+Its process is divided into three stages.
 The first stage is object detection.
 Given an image $I$, an object detector $f_\mathrm{detect}$ outputs a set of $N$ tuples.